-Vested Share Awards in 2017
+Vested Share Awards in 2018

-The following table sets forth the number and value of restricted common shares that vested during 2017 for each of our NEOs.
+The following table sets forth the number and value of restricted common shares that vested during 2018 for each of our NEOs.

-Name and Position Number of Common Shares Acquired On Vesting(1) (#) Value Realized on Vesting(2) (\$)
+Name and Position Number of Common Shares Acquired on Vesting(1) (#) Value Realized on Vesting(2) (\$)

-Robert L. Johnson
+Robert L. Johnson (")

-Executive Chairman 61,082 \$ 1,297,288
+Executive Chairman 60,944 \$ 1,234,518

+Leslie D. Hale

+President and Chief Executive Officer 66,062 \$ 1,439,141

+Sean M. Mahoney

+Executive Vice President and Chief Financial Officer \$ -

 Ross H. Bierkan

-President, Chief Executive Officer and Chief Investment Officer 77,685 \$ 1,634,350
+Former President, Chief Executive Officer and Chief Investment Officer(3) 141,973 \$ 3,141,694

-Leslie D. Hale

-Chief Operating Officer, Chief Financial Officer and Executive Vice President 61,852 \$ 1,303,516

-- (1) Represents the vested portion of (i) restricted common shares that were awarded to the NEO on February 28, 2013, February 7, 2014, February 20, 2015, February 18, 2016 and February 15, 2017, which vest ratably on each of the first 16 quarterly anniversaries of the date of grant, and (ii) (A) in the case of Mr. Johnson, restricted common shares granted pursuant to a retention award on October 31, 2016, which vest ratably on each of the three anniversaries of such date, (B) in the case of Mr. Bierkan, restricted common shares granted pursuant to a retention award on August 2, 2016, which vest ratably on each of the two anniversaries of such date, and (C) in the case of Ms. Hale, restricted common shares granted pursuant to a retention award on August 2, 2016, which vest ratably on each of the two anniversaries of such date. - (2) Represents the value of vested shares calculated by multiplying the number of vested shares by the closing price of our common shares on the NYSE on the vesting date or, if the vesting date occurred on a day on which the NYSE was closed for trading, the next trading day.
+- (1) Represents the vested portion of (i) restricted common shares that were awarded to the NEO on February 7, 2014, February 20, 2015, February 18, 2016, February 15, 2017 and February 22, 2018, which vest ratably on each of the first 16 quarterly anniversaries of the date of grant, and (ii) (A) in the case of Mr. Johnson, restricted common shares granted pursuant to a retention award on October 31, 2016, which vest ratably on each of the three anniversaries of such date, (B) in the case of Ms. Hale, restricted common shares granted pursuant to a retention award on August 2, 2016, which vest ratably on each of the three anniversaries of such date, (C) in the case of Mr. Mahoney, restricted shares granted pursuant to a retention award on August 1, 2018, which vest in the amounts of 20%, 30% and 50% of the grant on the first, second and third anniversaries of such date, and (D) in the case of Mr. Bierkan, restricted common shares granted pursuant to a retention award on August 2, 2016, which vested ratably on each of the two anniversaries of such date. - (2) Represents the value of vested shares calculated by multiplying the number of vested shares by the closing price of our common shares on the NYSE on the vesting date or, if the vesting date occurred on a day on which the NYSE was closed for trading, the next trading day. - (3) Mr. Bierkan retired from his position as President, Chief Executive Officer and Chief Investment Officer effective August 22, 2018.